Thomas Mann House Fellowships

 At the end of 2016, the German Federal Government acquired the former house of the writer Thomas Mann in his US exile.
 Situated in 1550 San Remo Drive, Pacific Palisades, California, the Thomas Mann House is still being renovated.

 The first fellows will likely move in early summer 2018.
 The fellows, outstanding personalities, who come from the fields of culture, politics, business, media, and science, will live in Mann’s former exile home from three up to ten months in order to engage in an intensive exchange with US-American institutions and personalities.
 These fellowships are supported by the Berthold Leibinger Stiftung for a period of at least five years with 1.5 million euros.

-On Tuesday September 19, 2017, the first fellows to be send across the Atlantic as intellectual ambassadors in early summer of 2018 have been announced:
+On Tuesday September 19, 2017, the first fellows have been announced.